 Now let us look at the following important facts about the numerator.

 - When the numerator of a fraction is 0, the complete fraction becomes 0.
 It doesn’t matter what the denominator is, if the numerator is zero, then the complete fraction is zero.
 For example: If we have 0/2 then we will get 0 as the simplified form.

-- If both the numerator and denominator are the same then we get 1 whole. example 4/4 = 1
+- If both the numerator and denominator are the same, then we get 1 as the simplified form.
+Example, 4/4 = 1.

-Given below is the list of topics that are closely connected to the numerator.
-These topics will also give you a glimpse of how such concepts are covered in Cuemath.
+Given below is the list of topics that are related to the concept of the numerator in math.

 Example 1: There are 28 students in a class and 12 of them are girls.
 Find the numerator of the fraction representing the boys in the class.

 The numerator represents a part and the denominator represents the whole.
-Therefore, the total number of students represents the Denominator and is equal to 28.
+The total number of students is equal to 28.
 The number of girls in the class is given as 12.
-Hence the number of boys in the class is (28 - 12 = 16).
-The fraction of boys in the class is equal to the number of boys/Total number of students, which is equal to 16/28 = 4/7.
+Hence the number of boys in the class is 28 - 12 = 16.
+The fraction of boys in the class is equal to the number of boys/total number of students, which is equal to 16/28 = 4/7.